-The Pyongyang Hotel, despite its name that gives off the impression it may be the cities most exclusive and luxurious hotel, is a much more modest affair.
+The Pyongyang Hotel (평양호텔), despite its name that gives off the impression it may be Pyongyang’s most exclusive and luxurious hotel, is a much more modest affair.

-Often mistaken for the Ryugyong Hotel due to its name as the “Pyongyang Hotel”, This hotel was Built-in 1961 this is another hotel in Pyongyang that doesn’t see many foreign tourists and instead accommodates long-term residents in the city, domestic North Korean travellers and occasionally delegations from the Chongryon Association.
+Often mistaken for the Ryugyong Hotel due to its name as the “Pyongyang Hotel”.
+This hotel was opened in 1961 and mostly accommodates long-term residents in the city, domestic North Korean travellers and occasionally delegations from the Chongryon Association.

 Pyongyang Hotel Location

-The Pyongyang Hotel sits on a prime real estate location in the city, standing opposite the Pyongyang Grand Theatre on the Taedong River bank where Sungri Street (승리 거리) and Yonggwang Street (영광 거리) intersect.
+The Pyongyang Hotel sits on a prime real estate location in the city, standing opposite the Pyongyang Grand Theatre along the Taedong River where Sungri street and Yonggwang street intersect.

 Pyongyang Hotel Rooms